Non-vacuous Generalization Bounds for Deep Neural Networks without any modification to the trained models: Introduction

+Our main contributions are as follows: \begin{itemize} \item \textit{First}, we derive a novel bound on the true error of a trained model $\vh$ under mild assumptions, based on a partition of the input space.
+The bound simultaneously captures distributional complexity and local properties of $\vh$, revealing how alignment between local errors and data geometry governs overall performance.
+Empirically, such an alignment highly correlates with true error, and hence can be reliably used for model selection and understanding generalization.

+A key technical challenge is the control of an intractable aggregation term over local regions; we resolve this via a fine-grained analysis of small and binomial random variables.

+\item \textit{Second}, we introduce a tractable variant that can be computed exactly from the training data (optionally, with few more held-out samples), without modifying $\vh$.
+This yields a practical certification procedure that retains the structural insights of the general theory.
+A detailed comparison with prior approaches is provided in Table~\ref{tab-Recent-approaches}.

+\item \textit{Third}, we empirically validate our framework on 30 modern neural networks trained on ImageNet (1.2M samples), spanning CNNs and Transformers with up to 600M parameters.
+Across all models, we obtain non-vacuous upper bounds on the true error, even under conservative parameter choices.
+With suitable partitions, the resulting certificates are remarkably tight.
+For example, for a large Vision Transformer with validation error $0.2$, our bound yields a certificate of $0.3$. \end{itemize}

+To the best of our knowledge, this is the first work to provide non-vacuous guarantees at this large scale without altering the trained models.
+The tightness of our certificates suggests that meaningful, data-dependent generalization guarantees for modern NNs are practically realizable without requiring large held-out test sets.

-\textit{Organization:} The next section presents a comprehensive survey about related work, the main advantages and limitations of prior theories.
-We then present our novel bounds in Section~\ref{sec-Error-bounds}, accompanied with more detailed comparisons.
-Section~\ref{sec-Concentration-inequality} presents a concentration inequality which is used to derive our bounds and may be useful elsewhere.
+\textit{Organization:} We present our novel bounds in Section~\ref{sec-Error-bounds}, accompanied with more detailed comparisons.
 Section~\ref{sec-evaluation} contains our empirical evaluation for some pretrained NNs.
 Section~\ref{sec-Conclusion} concludes the paper.
-Proofs and more experimental details can be found in appendices.

-\textit{Notations:} $\mS$ often denotes a dataset and $| \mS |$ denotes its size/cardinality. $\Gamma$ denotes a partition of the data space. $[K]$ denotes the set $\{1, ..., K\}$ of natural numbers at most $K$. $\ell$ denotes a loss function, and $\vh$ often denotes a model or hypothesis of interest.
+A comprehensive survey about related work is presented in Appendix~\ref{sec-related-work}.